Looking to discover the best beaches on Catalina Island? These are my picks for the best beaches on the island, from remote to easiest to access.

 After Crescent Beach, Two Harbors is the next most convenient beach to get to on Catalina Island.

-The aspect I like about this public beach is that there’s a restaurant right on the beach (Harbor Sands) and there are little cabanas you can rent along the beach as well.
+I like this public beach because there’s a restaurant right on the beach (Harbor Sands) and there are little cabanas you can rent along the beach as well.

 This is also a good activity beach since there are kayak and snorkel rentals and different tours you can sign up for.